 Mortality Risks.
-Some simple measures of relative mortality (the mortality rate for a specific characteristic divided by the mortality rate for the overall group) are shown in Table 2.8 We controlled separately for gender and those aged 50-74 and aged 75 and over.
+Some simple measures of relative mortality (the annual mortality rate for a specific characteristic divided by the mortality rate for the overall group) are shown in Table 2.7 While the surveys are conducted on a biennial basis, the information on deaths is available annually.
+Thus, the count of observations is very large and equal to the number of persons in the sample times the number of years that they participate prior to death.
+We controlled separately for gender and those ages 50-74 and ages 75 and over.
 Race is a distinguishing characteristic only for blacks under age 75.
-Mortality differs substantially by education with mortality rates of the college-educated less than half those of those with less than a high school degree.
-Differences by quintiles of career earnings are equally marked, but a concept of household (or couple) earnings is a more powerful discriminator than individual earnings for women.
+Mortality differs substantially by education with mortality rates of the college-educated less than half of those with less than a high school degree.
+Differences by quintiles of career earnings are equally marked, but a concept of household (or couple) earnings is a much more powerful discriminator than individual earnings for women.
 That probably reflects the intermittent work history of women in the mid-1900s, which makes earnings a poor indicator of their socioeconomic status.
 We defined household earnings for individuals with a spouse as the sum of the two individual career earnings divided by the square root of two.
+Surprisingly, the mortality rate of men over age 75 is not a smoothly declining monotonic function of income.
+However, the sample size is smaller for that group.